Pirmayr/Run2/Commands.md

 creates or sets a global variable

 * name: name of the variable
-* value: value which should be assigned to the variable
+* value: value to be assigned to the variable

 Examples:

 * &nbsp;global value 4711 increment value 1 return value -> 4712
+* &nbsp;global hashtable (Hashtable.new ) add hashtable 'hugo' 'egon' add hashtable 'hello' 'world' size hashtable -> 2

 ---